Hefero/DiabloAttributeSelector/readme.txt

 | | | | (_) \ V  V /  | || (_) | | |_| \__ \  __/
 \_| |_/\___/ \_/\_/    \__\___/   \___/|___/\___|

-- Unzip Capture2Text into the Script folder.
+- Unzip Capture2Text into the Script folder and name the folder Capture2Text (included in the full version).
 [Version Tested: 4.4.0 (7-28-2017)]
 (32 or 64bit, doesn't matter)
 downloaded at: http://capture2text.sourceforge.net/